FAQ for publishers: Frequently asked questions

 Generally speaking, all games published in the current year and the previous year can be considered, provided they have been published in due time and are available in stores.
 “In due time” means: the final version of the game has to be available early enough to ensure a thorough inspection is possible as part of the annual selection process.
 The jury will definitely be able to evaluate all games that are made available by the end of March.
 Games submitted at a later date may also be taken into consideration at the jury’s discretion, but this cannot be guaranteed.

-The confirmation and announcement of the recommendation and nomination lists takes place in mid to late May, while the main prize winners of the ‘Kinderspiel des Jahres’ are selected in June or July.
+The confirmation and announcement of the recommendation and nomination lists takes place in May, while the main prize winners are selected in June (‘Kinderspiel des Jahres’) or July.

 Do publishers have to send review copies to members of the jury?